 I recently climbed Mt.
 Whitney in one day and hula-hooped on the summit.
 Played the drum many times inside the circle while fire dancers performed at Burning Man.
 I’ve backpacked solo through Central and South America, and got stranded more than once.
-Just recently returned from a camping weekend at Harbin Hot Sprints.
+Just recently returned from a weekend camping trip to Harbin Hot Springs.
 Art, culture, and adventure are all activities I participate in and look forward to.
-I'm planning a trip to Cuba this year.
+I'm planning a trip to Cuba next.
 Do you have any experiences/tips/advice to share?

 In my free time, you might find me at the farmer's market, trying new restaurants, creating functional pottery, dancing around the house while listening to music, hiking in the hills, doing some yoga, or cooking at home.
 I also enjoy museum visits, weekend trips, film festivals, live music, street fairs, etc. Any activity can be more enjoyable with the right company!

 I laugh easily and often, I’m playful and affectionate, and I believe in treating people with kindness.
 Intelligent, easy-going, sensual, honest, ethical and self-aware too.
 I take care of my responsibilities and expect you to do the same.
 I’m a devoted and nurturing mother to my son, and share 50/50 custody with his father.